SESYNC-ci/text-mining-lesson/docs/_slides/scraping.md

 | \\$[0-9,]+   | The ransom of <span style="color:red;">$1,000,000</span> to Dr. Evil.                |
 | \b\S+@\S+\b  | E-mail <span style="color:red;">info@sesync.org</span> or tweet @SESYNC for details! |

 Specifying these patterns correctly can be tricky.
-This is a useful site for testing out regex patterns [here](https://regex101.com/).
+This is a useful site for testing out [regex patterns specific to R](https://spannbaueradam.shinyapps.io/r_regex_tester/).

 ===